krepi/node-course/homeworks/hw9_14.05.2024/README.md

 ### BinarySearchTree (located in `structures/BinarySearchTree.js`)

 A class representing a binary search tree.
+This class uses `Queue` for breadth-first search (BFS) operations.

 #### Methods: